lemon24/holocene/README.md

-**holocene** is a way of organizing a bunch of documents that could become a static/dynamic content management system, provided I write the actual code.
+**urlspace** is a way of organizing a bunch of documents that could become a static/dynamic content management system, provided I write the actual code.

 Documents are nodes in a tree.
 Nodes have attributes.